nicklan/Deluge-Pieces-Plugin/README.markdown

 or a set of pieces by selecting them, right-click and set the priority.

-You can select multiple pieces in a few ways.
+You can select multiple pieces in a few ways:

 * Click the first piece you want to select.
 Hold Shift and click the last piece you want to select.
 All pieces in between will be selected.
 * Clicking and dragging over the pieces you want to select
 * Holding Ctrl will start selecting pieces without unselecting the ones you have already selected